Nanashi13/Rehid-configs-files-3DS/README.md

  * **Marvel Disk Wars - Avengers - Ultimate Heroes**
  Simple camera remap.
 (L/R remapped to C-Nub)

+ * **Magi - Hajimari no Meikyuu**
+ Control camera with the C-Stick instead on the D-Pad, Change Character 1, Change Character 2 and Genie power touch button remapped to ZL, ZR and START.

 **PD: To everyone that download my repo, i made a mistake on Kid Icarus Uprising remap, re download the repo and replace the files, the C-Nub now works perfect.
 (Previously, i made a mistake and the C-Nub move the retina and Pit, now its fixed)**